 What Bait Do You Need for Your Deep-Sea Fishing Trip?

 You and your friends can’t wait for your next deep-sea fishing trip.
-You’ve invested a lot of money in a new rod, spooled up some fresh line and rigged it with your best tackle … and you’ve already scheduled a boat rental for next week.
+You’ve invested a lot of money in a new rod, spooled up some fresh line and rigged it with your best tackle … and you’ve already scheduled a boat hire for your big adventure.

 Not sure what bait you should use?
 Consider the type of fish you want to catch on your next trip.

 With their bright yellow fins and blue-green bodies, Australian Salmon make for a popular catch during the autumn and winter months.
 If you want to reel in some salmon, use pipis, squid or pilchards as bait.
 A paternoster rig, AKA the snapper rig or double-dropper, may help you get the most of your bait and allow you to swap hooks quickly in case a bite straightens your hook.

-King George Whiting grow as long as 72 cm and can weigh as much as 4.8 kg, making them a great catch for professional and new fishers alike.
+Whiting grow as long as 72 cm and can weigh as much as 4.8 kg, making them a great catch for professional and new fishers alike.
 They have an elongated body, recognisable spots and a pale golden brown colouring.
-You can find them during the spring and summer months near King George Sound.
-If you want to catch these fish, use mussels, bass yabbies or squid as your bait.
-Both the paternoster and the running sinker techniques work well on King George Whiting.
+You can find them during the spring and summer months.
+If you want to catch these fish, use pippies or squid as your bait.
+Both the paternoster and the running sinker techniques work well on Whiting.

 Also called the sea needle, garfish have a long, slender and laterally-compressed body that measures about 5o to 75 centimetres in length.
 Their green bones often discourage people from eating them, but the colour is harmless and the flesh tastes delicious when baked, smoked or barbecued.
 As they migrate throughout the year, you should look for them between November and July.
-Place pipis or prawns on a long-shanked hook about two metres under a float to catch them.
+Place pippies or prawns on a very small long-shanked hook about two metres under a float to catch them.